AROW Logo.JPG

 What will the music be like?

-The three tutors will liaise closely, to ensure that the music represents a wide range of time periods and idioms.
+The tutors will liaise closely, to ensure that the music represents a wide range of time periods and idioms.
 The music will be suitable for most SRP players, and stronger U3A players.
 However, it is not music for beginners or near-beginners and, like all orchestral music, it requires an ability to rarely get lost.
 If your much-preferred instrument is the descant, you will need to be a genuinely good player.

 We again intend to have one session each of 'Eight-Foot Orchestra' (tenors and bigger only).
 The final session on the Saturday of AROW has become a highlight, frequently featuring a large scale work, specially composed or arranged for the course.